BradleyCodeU/bradleycodeu.github.io/_apcsa/ch3implementingclasses/ch3student.md

 Implement the following methods...

     - addQuiz(int score) NOTE: Adds score to the total quiz score AND adds 1 to the counter
     - getName()
     - getIdNumber()
     - getEmail()
     - getTotalScore()
     - getAverageScore()

-To compute the average, you MUST count the number of quizzes that the student has taken.
+To compute the average score, you MUST count the number of quizzes that the student has taken.
 You are NOT storing the individual quiz scores in a list, instead you are keeping a running total. *Don't forget to check if the number of quizzes equals 0 before calculating the average score.
 Otherwise, division by zero could occur.
 If the number of quizzes equals 0, then return an average score of 0.*

 Complete the StudentTester class so that it tests ALL methods.
 Print your expected results and then the actual results.

 SAMPLE OUTPUT
 ```
-Added the following quiz scores for Beth: 95, 45, 65, 85, 25
+Added the following quiz scores for Beth: 96, 45, 65, 85, 25
-Expected results are Total = 315, Average = 63
+Expected results are Total = 316, Average = 63.2
 Actual results
 Name = Beth
 Id Number = 1342
 Email = be1342@example.com
-Total Score = 315
+Total Score = 316
-Average Score = 63.0
+Average Score = 63.2
 ```